freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/simulate-actions-using-a-headless-browser.md

 Browser.localhost('example.com', process.env.PORT || 3000);
 ```

-Within `tests/2_functional-tests.js`, at the root level of the `'e2e Testing with Zombie.js'` suite, instantiate a new instance of the `Browser` object with the following code:
+Within `tests/2_functional-tests.js`, at the root level of the `'Functional Tests with Zombie.js'` suite, instantiate a new instance of the `Browser` object with the following code:

 ```js
 const browser = new Browser();